 Will the Library have the same operating hours as it does now?

 The Library will be staffed for a minimum of 25 hours per week and will be open to the public during this time.
 The library will be open on 5 days each week, at times to accommodate a range of needs across our community.
-Consultation about Library Opening Hours is currently occurring and new library hours will be advertised as soon as they are finalised.
-If you’d like to have your say about when you visit the library, please email email@example.com.
+The library will be open during the following hours: